IBM/backwork-backup-mongo/README.md

 ```

 The only exception is `-h` which is reserved for the help/usage message, so the
-host need to be passed as `--host`.
+host needs to be passed as `--host`.